How do I become a Radiation Therapist?

-There are multiple entry routes to the Radiation Therapy profession:
+The entry routes to the Radiation Therapy profession are:

-• Undergraduate BSc in Radiation Therapy, Honours Degree
+• Completion of a 4 year undergraduate BSc in radiation Therapy, Honours Degree

-• NFQ Level 8 course in Sciences or a Health Sciences related discipline plus MSc Radiation Therapy university degree
+• Complete NFQ Level 8 course in Sciences or a Health Sciences related discipline and then complete 2 year MSc Radiation Therapy university degree

 Your role with the HSE

-The role is crucial in the rehabilitation, treatment planning, management, treatment, and aftercare (survivorship) of various types of cancer and other medical conditions that require radiation therapy.
-They are often the main point of contact with patients during their visits to radiotherapy.
+The role is crucial in the prehabilitation, treatment planning, management, treatment, and aftercare (survivorship) of various types of cancers and other medical conditions that require radiation therapy.
+They are often the main point of contact with patients during their visits to radiotherapy, given the close nature of their work directly with cancer patients.

 Career Progression